-What could be one your worst nightmare?
-How about thinking you’ve won a lot of money – perhaps starting to spend it, then finding out you haven’t.
+What could be one of your worst nightmares?
+How about thinking you’ve won a lot of money – perhaps starting to spend it, then finding out you haven’t?
 Here are two very cautionary tales that prove you shouldn’t count your chickens before they hatch.
-Read on to find out about the people who mistakenly thought they’d won the lottery, but hadn’t.
+Read on to find out about the people who mistakenly thought they’d won the lottery but hadn’t.

 Chinese Man Thinks He’s Made a Fortune…

 In Southern China, a man threatened to kill himself after he realized he had spent all his savings celebrating after he believed he’d won a lottery prize of 5 million yuan which roughly equates to US$788,000.

 The 28-year-old hailing from Jinjiang in eastern Fujian was contacted by the police before he took any action to harm himself, it was reported in the local press at the time.